Voodoo 5: Voodoo 4 4500

 Released after the Voodoo 5 5500, the Voodoo4 4500 is the budget implementation of the VSA-100 product.
 It used only one VSA-100 chip and did not need an additional power connection.
 It was more expensive yet it was beaten in almost all areas by the GeForce2 MX and Radeon SDR.

 Voodoo 5 5000

 The unreleased Voodoo 5 5000 was to be similar to the 5500 but with half of the RAM capacity (32 MB total).

 Voodoo 5 5500

 The Voodoo 5 5500 comes in three flavors: a universal AGP version (AGP 1/2x, prototypes were made with AGP4x-interface) with full sideband support, PCI, and the Mac Edition, which is only available for PCI, though could run in 66 MHz PCI slots.
 The Mac Edition has dual link DVI-D and VGA-A outputs, the other versions just have one VGA-out.

-In games, the Voodoo 5 5500 is able to outperform the Nvidia GeForce 256 and ATI Rage 128 MAXX, but unfortunately Voodoo5 5500 was late to market and was up against the new GeForce 2 GTS and Radeon DDR, both of which easily outperformed the Voodoo 5.
+In games, the Voodoo 5 5500 is able to outperform the Nvidia GeForce 256 and ATI Rage 128 MAXX, but was late to market and up against the new GeForce 2 GTS and Radeon DDR, both of which easily outperformed it.